<<restoring to health>>

 This is the process of restoring to wholeness what is unbalanced, diseased or damaged as a result of humanity’s fall into sin (Gen 3:16,17).
 Sickness can be the direct result of sin, but not exclusively so, such as when a tower fell and killed 18 people Jesus declared they were not more sinful than anyone else (Lev 26:14-16; Lk 13:4; Jn 5:14).
 However, if a person is sick they should examine their heart and deal with any sin (including disrespectfully taking communion) by confession, repenting and then praying for healing (1 Cor 11:28-32; Jas 5:14-16; 1 Jn 1:9).

-God is the ‘Great Physician’, dealing with both body and soul
+God is the ‘Great Physician’, dealing with both body, soul and spirit

 The psalmist notes, “He [God] sent His word and healed them” and David declared, “The Lord forgives all my sins and heals all my diseases” (Ps 103:3, 107:20).
 Restoring humanity to full health is far wider than merely physical improvement.